-Presenting to senior management is a challenge for most presenters in organisations today; even the most experienced.
+Presenting to senior management can feel like a challenge for many presenters in organisations today; even the most experienced.

 It’s one thing having to speak up in a team meeting to update your colleagues on a project you have been working on but having to convince or co-opt the executive is something else.
 We all value our reputation and credibility immensely, which means that the stakes feel very high the moment you begin to speak.

-There are a number of forces at play and understanding them provides the platform to success; here are 3 of the common ones.
+There are a number of forces at play and understanding them provides the platform to success, especially when presenting to senior management.
+Here are 3 of the common ones.

 Imposter syndrome – It’s a term that’s becoming all too familiar among many professionals who are climbing their career ladders.
 Psychology Today describes the affliction as, ‘A psychological term referring to a pattern of behaviour where people doubt their accomplishments and have a persistent, often internalized fear of being exposed as a fraud.’

-When it comes to presenting to the management team, whilst you may be extremely good at your job its that feeling that you are about to be found out for being an imposter.
+When it comes to presenting to senior management, whilst you may be extremely good at your job, its that feeling that you are about to be found out for being an imposter.

 Symptoms – Speaking too fast, rambling or waffling, excessive ‘umming’, ‘erring’.
 Poor posture, lack of vocal energy and passion; poor eye contact.